Angel Falls is the most impressive waterfall we’ve ever seen.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world

-Another awesome day ended with local families who were enjoying the beach of the lagoon.
-We joined them for the sunset swim and kids enjoyed climbing on Michal who then threw them into the lagoon.
+Another awesome day ended watching local families enjoying the beach of the lagoon.
+We joined them for a sunset swim, and the kids enjoyed climbing on Michal, who threw them into the lagoon.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world